Reyyadav/Atliq_Business_insight/README.md

 ## Business related terms

+- P and L statement : provides valuable insights into a company's profitability, financial viability, and overall performance, serving as a cornerstone for effective financial management and decision-making.

 -  Gross price : Gross price refers to the total selling price of a product or service before any deductions Gross price = Net price

 - Pre-invoice deductions : Pre-invoice deductions refer to reductions or adjustments made to the total amount owed by a customer before the issuance of an invoice.(discounts,rebate,allowances)